zstenger93/pipex/README.md

 <h2 align=center>Allowed functions</h2>
 <p align=center>open, close, read, write, malloc, free, perror, strerror, access, dup,</p>
 <p align=center>dup2, execve, exit, fork, pipe, unlink, wait, waitpid, ft_printf</p>
-<h2>env</h2>
+<h2 align=center>env</h2>
-<p>When used in a pipeline, env is used to pass specific environment variables to a command or process in the pipeline, allowing it to access those values and use them in its execution.</p>
+<p align=center>When used in a pipeline, env is used to pass specific environment variables to a command or process in the pipeline, allowing it to access those values and use them in its execution.</p>
 <h2 align=center>pipe()</h2>
-<p>A pipe is a system call that creates a unidirectional communication link between two file descriptors</p>
+<p align=center>A pipe is a system call that creates a unidirectional communication link between two file descriptors</p>
-<p>First process output on the stdout becomes the second process input on stdin</p>
+<p align=center>First process output on the stdout becomes the second process input on stdin</p>
-<p>First process -> infile, second process -> outfile</p>
+<p align=center>First process -> infile, second process -> outfile</p>
 <h2 align=center>fork()</h2>
 <p align=center>It's creating a new process, which is called child process, which runs concurrently with the process that makes the fork() call (parent process).</p>
 <p align=center>After a new child process is created, both processes will execute the next instruction following the fork() system call.
 A child process uses the same pc(program counter), same CPU registers, same open files which use in the parent process.</p>